 The last year was a year of resurrections for a number of Swiss-based brands and Breitling was not exception here.

-Their elegant Breitling Transocean Chronograph 01 Limited Edition watch, while clearly resembling the legendary Omega Speedmaster, was a faithful tribute to the vintage 1969 Breitling Top Time chronograph.
+Their elegant Breitling Transocean Chronograph 01 Limited Edition watch resembles the legendary Omega Speedmaster.
+Yet, in fact, it was a faithful tribute to the vintage 1969 Breitling Top Time chronograph.

 This particular Transocean Chronograph Unitime is based on a less known Breitling Unitime Worldtime automatic travel watch from 1950s (I can’t reproduce its image for copyright reasons, but I managed to find a short video of one of surviving pieces.
 See it at the end of the article.)

 Unlike the aforementioned Transocean, the new version of Unitime doesn’t look much like its predecessor, though.

 First of all, it is huge.

 The timekeeper is presented in massive 18-carat red gold body (there will also be versions in stainless steel,) which is whole 46 millimeters in diameter!

 Although the manufacture-made Caliber B05 movement that powers this watch is not terribly large, the dial of the piece is overburdened with three sub-dials that needed some breathing space and is equipped with a pair of rotating rings: one with a 24-hour scale and the other with 24 cities that correspond to each of main time zones.